s00500/ESPUI/README.md

 ### Grouped controls

-Normally, whenever a control is added to the UI, an new panel is generated.
-However, when addings the control you can set the "parent" of the control to an existing other control.
+Normally, whenever a control is added to the UI, a new panel is generated with a title.
+However, you can instead set the "parent" of a new control to be an existing control.
 This allows you to add multiple widgets into the same panel.
 For example:

 ```